hashicorp/terraform-website/content/source/docs/enterprise/beta/install/azure.html.md

     | 8800 | Installer Dashboard Access |
     | 23010 | Application Health Check |

-    -> **Note:** This access list will be reduced for the GA release; it includes some additional ports for troubleshooting access during the beta.
 * An Azure Key Vault (for storing/distributing an SSL certificate).
 * A DNS zone.